Chroma Wheel

 Picturing pitch-space

-Chromatic scales of different octaves have the same quality except for being transposed into higher and lower registers.
+Chromatic scales of different octaves have the same quality except for being transposed into higher and lower registers: we perceive the same notes in different octaves as having some kind of equivalence.
 Moving up an octave doubles the frequency of a tone, while moving down an octave halves it.
 This can be seen by halving the length of a vibrating string to get a pitch an octave higher – e.g. fretting the 12th fret on a guitar.
 This is because the shorter the string, the higher the pitch generated.

 The gap between any given tones is called an interval and moving from a segment to one next to it represents a somewhat confusingly named semitone or half-step, the fundamental unit of interval (pitch-change) in this tuning system, and so the building block of melody and harmony.
 In the wheels above semitone intervals are shown by each side of the inner white dodecagon.